Sharpness versus bluntness in affine Weyl groups

-\subhead 3.7\endsubhead Let $cl(S_k)$ be the set of conjugacy classes of the symmetric group $S_k$, $k=5,4,3$.
-We pick representatives in the various conjugacy classes and we denote them as in \cite{L84a,p.79,80}.
-We define an imbedding of $cl(S_5)$ in the set $S$ attached to $W$ of type $E_8^a,F_4^a,G_2^a$ as shown in the following pictures.
+which gives an imbedding of the set of conjugacy classes in the symmetric group $\fS_5$ into $S$.
+(We use the notation of \cite{L84a,p.79,80} for the conjugacy classes in $\fS_5$; the order of an element in a conjugacy class is equal to $c(s)$ for the corresponding $s\in S$.

-In these pictures the order of an element of $S_n$ becomes the value of the function $c:S@>>>\ZZ_{>0}$.
-Hence these pictures are another way to give in our case the definition of $\th(W',\o)$ in 3.6.